30th Annual National Military Survivor Seminar and Good Grief Camp

 Each Memorial Day, our country remembers those who have served and died.
 As our country reflects on the costs of freedom, we come together to tell the stories of our fallen heroes.
 We name our loved ones, celebrate their lives and decide again to live bigger and better on their behalf.

 Surrounded by the monuments and memorials of our nation's capital, we are reminded that a grateful nation never forgets.
-Through the support and loving care of our TAPS family, we are reminded that we are part of that story.
+Through the support and loving care of our TAPS family, we know that we are part of that story.

 If you are grieving the death of a loved one in the military, whether a family member, friend or fellow service member, you are invited and encouraged to attend the National Military Survivor Seminar.
 No matter where you are in your grief journey, support and connection await you.

 During the days we're together, you'll have the opportunity to participate in activities, workshops led by experts in grief and loss, and small-group sharing sessions.
-Over family-style meals and while participating in special events throughout Washington, D.C., you'll meet and connect with other survivors.
+Over family-style meals, you'll meet and connect with other survivors.

-Whether you are a graduate of our Good Grief Camp or new to our TAPS events, please know you have found your tribe to grow and heal.
+Whether you are a graduate of our Good Grief Camp or new to our TAPS events, please know you have found a safe space to grow and heal.
 If you have any questions, please email firstname.lastname@example.org.

 Children and teens will find comfort in knowing there are other kids their age who understand their loss, develop coping skills they can use once they leave Good Grief Camp and learn how America honors our fallen service members.

-Children under the age of four-years old will be cared for and loved throughout the seminar by trained professional, licensed and insured caregivers.
-A designated suite will be assigned and set up with age-appropriate toys, games and arts and crafts.
-Infants, toddlers and preschoolers will have lunch on Saturday inside their room, along with healthy snacks all weekend.
+Childcare is provided for children who are not yet school age or are under 10 and not eligible for Good Grief Camp.
+These children will be cared for and loved throughout the seminar by trained professional, licensed and insured caregivers.
+A designated suite will be available and set up with age-appropriate toys, games, and arts and crafts.
 Individual schedules will be honored for each child, including nursing infants.

 If you need further information, please email email@example.com.

-TAPS invites those active duty military, veterans, and military survivors who have graduated from Good Grief Camp (Legacy mentors) to register as a volunteer mentor for the TAPS National Military Survivor Seminar and Good Grief Camp.
+TAPS invites those active duty military, veterans, and adult survivors who has previously attended Good Grief Camp (Legacy Mentors) to register as a volunteer mentor for the TAPS National Military Survivor Seminar and Good Grief Camp.